tw4l/brunnhilde/README.md

 * Download tar.gz or .zip from Brunnhilde repository and extract to location of your choice.

-For usage in Bitcurator with the Brunnhilde GUI:
+#### Usage in Bitcurator with the Brunnhilde GUI:
 * Create directory /usr/share/brunnhilde:
 `sudo mkdir /usr/share/brunnhilde`
 * Move brunnhilde.py to /usr/share/brunnhilde:
 `sudo mv /path/to/brunnhilde.py /usr/share/brunnhilde`

+#### Install in macOS/OS X with Homebrew:
+* Add tap:
+`brew tap timothyryanwalsh/digipres`
+* Install brunnhilde:
+`brew install timothyryanwalsh/digipres/brunnhilde`

+Once installed, you can call Brunnhilde on your Mac with just `brunnhilde.py [arguments]`.

 ### Running Brunnhilde